 - Offer recreational experiences that complement and are consistent with the protection of District watershed lands and water bodies.
-Provide opportunities for reasonable use of natural watershed attributes. - Ensure a high quality of recreational experience on District lands by reducing user conflicts, promoting safety and courtesy, and controlling overcrowding.
+Provide opportunities for reasonable use of natural watershed attributes. - Give priority to those recreational uses that serve the broadest spectrum of the population while maintaining consistency with water quality, biodiversity, fiscal responsibility, and public safety goals.